mohammadFeiz/aio-service/README.md

-# aio-service is a dependency for handle all apis and server requests in your application
+# aio-service is a javascript dependency for handle all apis and server requests in your application
 # install
 ``` javascript
 npm i aio-service